Eating well shouldn't be difficult.

 The other exciting thing is that my receipt from Trader Joes was 87.70 yesterday instead of the 150 plus that I usually spend on Sundays when I do my grocery shopping.
 Having a solid plan saved me over 60 dollars because I didnt buy things "just in case"- I bought what I knew I needed for your plan and that was it.

-I am really excited about joining the cooking club and wanted to thank you for doing this- its something I am so excited about and am really looking forward to participating in each week.
+I am really excited about joining the cooking club and wanted to thank you for doing this- it's something I am so excited about and am really looking forward to participating in each week.
+Thank you again!"

 - Spending unnecessary time on shopping and preparing meals.